1,1,1,2,3,3,3-Heptafluoropropane: Safety

-At high temperatures, heptafluoropropane will decompose and produce hydrogen fluoride.
-The decomposition produces a sharp, pungent odour, which can be perceived in concentrations far below a dangerous level.
+At high temperatures, heptafluoropropane will decompose and produce a small quantity of hydrogen fluoride.
 Other decomposition products include carbonyl fluoride, carbon monoxide and carbon dioxide.
 Prior to re-entry of a room where HFC-227ea system has been activated to suppress a fire, the atmosphere should be tested.
 An Acid Scavenging Additive added to heptafluoropropane reduces the amount of hydrogen fluoride.

 Contact with liquid HFC-227ea may cause frostbite.

 Climate change considerations

 Heptafluoropropane (HFC-227ea) contributes to climate change.
 It has a global warming potential (GWP) of 3,220 over 100 years.

-Due to its high GWP, the HFC-227ea has been included in the list of controlled substances of the Montreal Protocol (2016 Kigali amendment, in effect in January 2019).
+Due to its high GWP, the HFC-227ea has been included in the list of controlled substances of the Montreal Protocol (2016 Kigali Amendment, in effect in January 2019).
 Under EU regulations, production, imports and sales of HFC-227ea in spray cans such as freeze sprays or dusters have been prohibited since 2014, as the GWP is over the limit of 150 for these applications.